DeeMoNituz/solidjs-contentful-blog/README.md

 ---

-<p align="center"> This is a Solidjs blog App with Tailwindcss.
+<p align="center"> This is a Solidjs blog using Contentful Headless CMS and TailwindCSS
     <br>
 </p>